close

 What is this year’s International Women’s Day theme?

-This theme aims to mark a call to action for global communities to invest more in gender equality measures, looking to accelerate progress.
+This theme aimed to mark a call to action for global communities to invest more in gender equality measures, looking to accelerate progress.
 The United Nations has highlighted five key areas where action is needed:

 1. A lack of investment in gender equality measures.